Asymptotic behavior of nonlocal $p$-Rayleigh quotients: Introduction and Main results

 where

-is the $fractional$ $p$-$Laplacian$.
-Here the solutions of (\ref{FracLapEqu}) are always understood in the weak sense, for example see equation (\ref{workequation}) below.
+is the $Nonlocal$ $p$-$Laplacian$ operator.
+The solutions of (\ref{FracLapEqu}) are understood in the weak sense.

-For the motivation leading to the research of such equations, we refer the readers to the contribution of Caffarelli in \cite{Caffarelli}.
-Since then, many efforts have been devoted to the study of this operator, among which we mention eigenvalue problems \cite{BP,BPS,FP,IS,LL}, and the regularity theory \cite{DCKP,IMS,KMS1,KMS2}.
-For a existence proof via Morse theory one can refer to \cite{ILPS}.
+For nonlocal equations, we refer the readers to the contribution of Caffarelli in \cite{Caffarelli}.
+Since then, many efforts have been devoted to the study of this operator, among which we mention eigenvalue problems \cite{BP,BPS,FP,IS,LL}, and the regularity theory \cite{DCKP,IMS}.
+For a existence proof via Moser theory one can refer to \cite{ILPS}.

 The operator $(-\Delta_p)^s$ aries as the first variation of the fractional Dirichlet intergral